In this guide, we will discuss the safest dishes to use when it comes to mealtime.

-The leading cause of ceramics breaking down in a commercial setting is from dishwasher use, so by purchasing vitrified ceramics you’re increasing the longevity of your investment.
+The leading cause of ceramic dinnerware breaking down in a commercial setting is from dishwasher use, so by purchasing vitrified ceramics, you’re increasing your investment’s longevity.

-Fiestaware plates are microwave and dishwasher safe plus they have excellent temperature resistance, able to go right from freezer to oven without breaking or chipping.
+Chip-resistant Fiestaware plates are microwave and dishwasher safe.
+They have excellent temperature resistance, able to go right from freezer to oven without breaking or chipping.

-Fiesta dinner plates come with a five-year chip replacement warranty and are crafted by local potters right here in the USA!
+These Fiesta dinner plate sets include four pieces and come with a five-year chip replacement warranty, and are crafted by local potters right here in the USA!

 Next up are these super high-quality Libbey Crisa Moderno dinner plates, also crafted from soda-lime glass.

-The nearly 200-year old company invented a state-of-the-art process from the furnace to forming to finishing that enables some of the strongest and most brilliant soda lime glassware to be produced in the U.S.
+The nearly 200-year old company invented a state-of-the-art process from the furnace to forming to finishing.
+This process enables some of the most robust and most brilliant soda lime glassware produced in the U.S.

 This value-filled 12-pack of non-toxic dinner plates is dishwasher, microwave, and freezer-safe.

-No toxic metals are used to create these and the superior craftsmanship results in a more durable glass dinner plate that will last for many years.
+No toxic metals are used to create these.
+The superior craftsmanship results in a more durable glass dinner plate that will last for many years.

-Libbey glassware is proudly made in the USA and Mexico!
+Libbey glassware proudly makes their dinnerware in the USA and Mexico!

 The next featured product here is this gorgeous non-toxic dinnerware set from Sur La Table!

-This is a 16-piece deluxe set containing not only dinner plates but also salad plates, bowls, and mugs!
+This 16-piece deluxe set contains dinner plates and salad plates, bowls, and mugs.

-Sur La Table’s dinnerware is made from high-quality, 100% lead and cadmium free porcelain.
+Sur La Table makes their dinnerware from high-quality, 100% lead and cadmium free white porcelain.

 This porcelain is created by heating clay materials to higher temperatures than typical ceramics, resulting in superior strength and chip and stain resistance.

-Each piece is oven safe up to 392 degrees Fahrenheit, microwave, dishwasher, and freezer safe!
+Each heat-resistant piece is oven safe up to 392°F, dishwasher, freezer safe, and microwave safe!

 Sur La Table dishware is crafted with care in Turkey and will surely bring a clean and elegant look to your home!

-So far we’ve seen four great ideas of non-toxic dinnerware, but there’s more!
-The fifth product to show you is another highly trusted brand – Duralex!
+The fifth non-toxic dinnerware option to show you is from another highly trusted brand – Duralex!

-These dinner plates, like the Libbey and Anchor Hocking plates, are also a very high-quality soda-lime glass dinnerware.
+Like the Libbey and Anchor Hocking plates, Duralex makes their dinner plates from very high-quality soda-lime glass dinnerware.

-Duralex crafts their dinner plates into a highly durable tempered soda-lime glass that’s completely free of toxins and 100% recyclable while being 2.5 times stronger than regular glass.
+Duralex dinner plates are free of toxins and 100% recyclable while being 2.5 times stronger than standard glass.

 Quality soda-lime glass dinner plates are certainly some of the safest dishes to use out there.

-This Duralex non-toxic dinnerware set is microwave, dishwasher, and freezer safe and is carefully crafted in France!
+This non-toxic dinnerware set is microwave, dishwasher, and freezer safe.

-The sixth and final featured non-toxic dinnerware set from HaWare has a way different look than the previous five examples.
+The sixth and final featured non-toxic dinnerware set from HaWare has a very different look than the previous five examples.